Differentiating Student Feedbacks for Knowledge Tracing: Experiments

 \subsection{Overall Performance (\textbf{\texttt{Q1}})}

-As illustrated in Table~\ref{tab:main_exp}, our DR4KT framework outperforms all the other baselines and frameworks at varying levels.
-Among these backbones, AKT and LPKT reach a relative higher performance, while DKT and SAKT are inferior.
-This phenomenon can be also observed after DR4KT applied on them.
-Compared to the original backbones, DR4KT attains the highest performance enhancement of SAKT on the ASSISTments12-13 dataset (6.43\% on AUC).
-Besides, the lowest improvement appears on Eedi with the AKT backbone, which is of a 0.49\% increase on ACC.
-For the other baselines, the performance degenerates on the IPW framework compared to the original backbones.
-This is because IPW pushes models to focus more on higher discriminative responses, while sacrificing the performance on lower discriminative responses, thus degrading the overall performance.
-However, the other framework DIFF shows enhancement on all backbones, but still outperformed by DR4KT (0.37\%-5.11\%).
-The reason is that DIFF only leverages the difficulty information, which only covers one aspect of response discrimination and neglects the different importance of responses.
-These results demonstrate the generality and superiority of DR4KT applied on KT methods.
+The experimental results in Table~\ref{tab:main_exp} show the superiority of the proposed DR4KT framework compared to other baseline methods and frameworks.
+DR4KT consistently outperforms all the other baselines and frameworks on all three datasets, with performance improvements ranging from 0.32\% to 5.05\% of the metrics.
+This significant improvement highlights the effectiveness of DR4KT in enhancing knowledge tracing models.
+Among the different backbone models, AKT achieves relatively higher performance, while DKT and SAKT are inferior.
+This performance trend remains consistent even after applying DR4KT to these backbones.
+DR4KT provides the highest performance enhancement for SAKT on the ASSIST12 dataset, achieving a 5.60\% increase in AUC.
+The lowest improvement is observed on Eedi with the AKT backbone, showing a 0.57\% increase in ACC.
+When comparing DR4KT with other frameworks, the IPW framework degrades the performance compared to the original backbones.
+This is because IPW prioritizes higher discriminative responses, sacrificing the performance on lower discriminative responses.
+On the other hand, the DIFF framework, which only leverages difficulty information, shows improvement on all backbones compared to their original versions but is still inferior to DR4KT.
+This suggests that DR4KT, which considers both difficulty and response discrimination, is more effective in enhancing knowledge tracing models.
+Additionally, DKT and SAKT with additional question embedding show improvement, indicating the value of incorporating question information.
+Overall, the results highlight the generality and effectiveness of the proposed DR4KT framework in addressing the discrimination imbalance issue in KT.
+DR4KT provides a more comprehensive and balanced approach by considering both difficulty and response discrimination, leading to improved performance across different backbone models and datasets.